Actions that can be taken against unwanted users or domains.

 With this option active, no files from the server will be processed locally.
 That includes avatars, headers, emojis and media attachments.

-Applies a silence to all past and future accounts from the server.
+Equivalent to limiting all past and future accounts from the server.
+Previously known as “silencing”.

-Applies a suspension to all past and future accounts from the server.
+Equivalent to suspending all past and future accounts from the server.
 No content from the server will be stored locally except for usernames.

 There are a few baseline measures for preventing spam in Mastodon: